Wilhelm Mohnke: Battle of Berlin

 I was now faced with an impossible situation.
 On the one hand, based on all available evidence, including his own earlier statements, this miserable excuse for an officer was guilty of flagrant desertion...
 Yet the German Army Manual states clearly that no German soldier can be tried unless he is clearly of sound mind and body, in a condition to hear the evidence against him...
 In my opinion and that of my fellow officers, Hermann Fegelein was in no condition to stand trial...
 I closed the proceedings...
 So I turned Fegelein over to [SS] General Rattenhuber and his security squad.
 I never saw the man again."

-On 30 April, after receiving news of Hitler's suicide from SS-Sturmbannführer Otto Günsche, Mohnke took part in a conference where prior orders were implemented that those who could do so were to break out from the Soviet Red Army ring.
+On 30 April, after receiving news of Hitler's suicide from SS- Otto Günsche, Mohnke took part in a conference where prior orders were implemented that those who could do so were to break out from the Soviet Red Army ring.
 The plan was to escape from Berlin to the Allies on the western side of the Elbe or to the German Army to the North.
-Prior to the breakout, Mohnke briefed all commanders (who could be reached) within the Zitadelle sector about the events as to Hitler's death and the planned breakout.
+Prior to the breakout, Mohnke briefed all commanders (who could be reached) within the sector about the events as to Hitler's death and the planned breakout.
 They split up into ten main groups on 1 May 1945.
 Mohnke's group included secretary Traudl Junge, secretary Gerda Christian, secretary Else Krüger, Hitler's dietician, Constanze Manziarly, Ernst-Günther Schenck, and Walther Hewel.
 Mohnke planned to break out towards the German Army which was positioned in Prinzenallee.
 The group headed along the subway but their route was blocked so they went above ground and later joined hundreds of other Germans civilians and military personnel who had sought refuge at the Schultheiss-Patzenhofer Brewery on Prinzenallee.
 On 2 May 1945, General Weidling issued an order calling for the complete surrender of all German forces still in Berlin.
 Knowing they could not get through the Soviet encirclement, Mohnke decided to surrender to the Red Army.
 However, several of Mohnke's group (including some of the SS personnel) opted to commit suicide.